 Have you ever wondered why, when we think we have found a solution to a problem, we just create more problems?
-Some people ascribe this to the universal phenomenon called stupidity (“domheid”).
+Some people ascribe this to the universal phenomenon called stupidity (domheid).
 Few people in the world are more preoccupied with stupidity than Dutch philosopher Matthijs van Boxsel, author of a three-volume Encyclopedia of Stupidity and a scholar of morosophy and pataphysics.
-Van Boxsel maintains that stupidity is a driving force behind civilization, citing the embarassing example of Holland’s polders and dykes, and offers interesting insights into a subject that has fascinated philosophers through the ages.
+Van Boxsel maintains that stupidity is a driving force behind civilisation, citing the embarrassing example of the Netherlands’ polders and dykes.
+He offers interesting insights into a subject that has fascinated philosophers through the ages.

 Broadcast: August 27, 2007